-Thornton Wilder captures the sublime in a single tragic, yet meaningless moment in Bridge of San Luis Rey.
-It was first published in 1927, between the world wars, and was Wilder’s first big breakthrough as a writer.
+Thornton Wilder captures the sublime in one tragic, yet undeniably significant moment in The Bridge of San Luis Rey.
+The novel was first published in 1927, between the world wars, and it was Wilder’s first big breakthrough as a writer.
 It won the Pulitzer Prize in 1928.

 I close with the opening words of the novella:

 “On Friday noon, July the twentieth, 1714, the finest bridge in all Peru broke and precipitated five travelers into the gulf below.”

 Thornton Wilder (1897-1975) was born in Madison, WI in 1897.
 He was the son of a newspaperman, who later became a U.S. diplomat.
 He was a shy child who was frequently mocked in grade school.
 He attended the Thacher School in Ojai, CA. He later attended Oberlin, then graduated from Yale, and received a Master Degree from Princeton University.

 He traveled widely and received commercial success with his second novel, The Bridge of San Luis Rey in 1927.
 He also won the Pulitzer Prize for Theatre for the brilliant and inspiring Our Town in 1928 and then again for The Skin of Our Teeth in 1943.
 He led a storied life, serving in the army, and later teaching at Harvard University.
 He wrote the first draft of the screenplay for Hitchcock’s Shadow of a Doubt.
 Wilder may have been a private homosexual, as recent inquiry seems to suggest.